suhai/EastHalo/README.md

 - [Future](#future)

 ## Overview
 This is a single page web application modeled after a university website.
-It was built with a Rails backend with a PostgreS database and a React-Redux frontend. it took me three weeks from start to it's present state (as of September 18, 2017).
-It is made of two main layers; the Landing Page, and the LoggedHome Page.
-The Landing Page is pretty self explanatory and doesn't contain much beyond just signing users up and logging them in.
-The Logged Home Page on the other hand contains the main functionalities of the app.
-I go into the details below and in my screen cast of the features found on the landing page of the live app.
+It was built with a Rails backend, a PostgreS database and a React-Redux frontend.
+It took me three weeks from start to it's present state (as of September 27, 2017).
+It is made up of two main layers; the Landing Page, and the LoggedHome Page.
+The Landing Page is pretty self explanatory and doesn't contain much beyond just signing users up and/or signing them in.
+The LoggedHome Page on the other hand contains the main functionalities of the app.
+I go into the details below.

 ## Backend

 The app is built on a Ruby on Rails backend supported by a PostgreSQL database.
-I abstracted the routes (except the root, which is the 'static_pages' in this app) from a traditonal Rails routes to React Router.
+I abstracted the routes (except the root, which is the 'static_pages' route in this app) from a traditonal Rails routes to React Router.
 Initially I planned to center the app around two user models; students and professors.
-However, as I start with my wireframe I realized that I should leave room for scalability in case i decide to extend the user classes beyond just students and professors.
-So I ended up with a User Model / Class from which all other user types can inherit from.
+However, after I started working on it I realized that I should leave room for scalability in case I decide to extend the user classes beyond just students and professors.
+So I ended up with a User Model / Class from which all other user types can inherit.
 As at the time of writing this README I had four types of users; students, professors, administrators, and ordinary users.
-A sample model from the Database is shown below:
+A sample model from the database is shown below:

 ```js